iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

 First, if you have not already, please set up your computer to use Vertiq's Python API with the instructions found :ref:`here <getting_started_python_api>`.

     .. note::
-        This example should work identically with either the Propeller Motor Controller or the Multi Turn Angle Controller.
+        If your module only suppports the Multi Turn Angle Controller, this example should work identically as with the Propeller Motor Controller.
 To test this, simply change "propeller_motor_control" to "multi_turn_angle_control" in each command.

     .. note::